bymarcelolewin/content-modeling-cli/.vibedocs/v1.0.0-beta.11-mcp-server/prd_mcp-main.md

 - It should be able to receive and process requests from the MCP client.

 ### 4.2.
 Test Endpoint
 - A simple endpoint, such as "content modeling version," should be implemented to verify server connectivity and basic functionality.
-This endpoint should return the version of the Content Modeling CLI.
+This endpoint should return the version of the Content Modeling MCP Server and CLI.

 ### 4.3.
 CLI Command Integration (as MCP Tools)
 - Each relevant command from `cli-commands/cm.js` (and subsequently other `cli-commands` files) should be exposed as an individual MCP tool.